mpuckett7/Puckett-Monahan-CS452-FInal/README.md

 python3 instead of python for every run command (issue we ran into with our laptops)

 ie. "python bron-kerbosch.py test_case4" would become "python3 bron-kerbosch.py test_case4"

+To run the variance script:
+cd into the code-solution directory

+give yourself execute permission for the variance_script.sh chmod +x variance_script.sh

+then run the shell script
+./variance_script.sh

+You may run into the same problem in which case please make the same edit.